 Let’s make it clear, however, that this list is talking about cholesterol in an unprocessed state.
 Oxidized cholesterol that is found in processed foods is to be avoided.
 It is this damaged cholesterol that contributes to the buildup of plaque in the arteries, to atherosclerosis, not the natural cholesterol in whole foods.

 And guess what?
 Oxidized cholesterol in the form of milk powder is exactly what food manufacturers add to skim milk to give it body.
 Milk powder is created by forcing liquid milk through a tiny hole at high pressure, and then blown out into the air (source).
 Skim milk is not the health food portrayed by conventional dietary dogma.

 So eat your cholesterol in the form of whole, not processed foods and you will be doing your body good by enjoying all the biological benefits of cholesterol.

 The 9 Benefits of Cholesterol in the Diet

 Source: Eat Fat, Lose Fat by Dr. Mary Enig and Sally Fallon Morell

-Breastmilk is ideally rich in cholesterol and contains a special enzyme for the baby to properly utilize it.
+- Breastmilk (and homemade formula) are ideally rich in cholesterol and contain enzymes for baby to properly utilize it.
 Babies and children need cholesterol for proper growth and development of the brain, nervous system, and immune function.